porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 you if they have a beautiful graph or table to steal their attention away.

 >And this is where things get dangerous.
-Every analysis comes with warnings and disclaimers about how to interpret, and how NOT to interpret, the results.
-If the warnings aren't clear, folks can (and will) leave the meeting with faulty conclusions.
+Every analysis comes with warnings and disclaimers about how to interpret, and how NOT to interpret, the results. **If the warnings aren't clear, folks can (and will) leave the meeting with faulty conclusions.**

 It's incredibly important to present this information in a way that maximizes the chances that people hear it.
-For this reason I recommend **dedicating an entire slide to detailing the warnings and assumptions implicit in the analysis, without anything else that might distract.**
+For this reason I recommend **dedicating an entire slide to detailing the warnings and assumptions implicit in the analysis, without anything else that might distract from it.**

 ## Graphs are great!
 Except when they're not.